mackenziekbrooks/dci101-f22/docs/schedule/week02.md

 * Free from grammatical errors, typos.
 * Credit and link out to sources when appropriate.
 I won't require that you use a certain citation style, but you should be in the habit of crediting sources and using in-text links.
 If you feel better about using a formal citation style, go for it!
 * Include 3-5 images of the sites of Internet presence that you notice on campus.
+* Even if you can't find answers, I want to hear about your process.

 ### Activity log #2